-The Components: This wouldn't be a super bike if it didn't come with great components, and Felt doeds not disappoint.
-SRAM RED eTap is the perfect spec for this bike, not only because it works well, but because it's easy to setup and adjust.
-Every time you have to break your bike down to travel to a race you will be grateful for eTAp.
+The Components: This wouldn't be a super bike if it didn't come with great components, and Felt does not disappoint.
+SRAM RED eTap is the perfect spec for this bike- it works well and is easy to setup and adjust.
+Every time you have to break your bike down to travel to a race you will be grateful for eTap.
 The IA2 comes with the eTap Clic bar end shifters, which are more ergonomic in the aero position than the traditional Blips.
 A second set of shifter buttons (called Blips) rest under the bar tape near your brake levers.

 Zipp Course 30 tubeless ready rims are paired with Felt Devox hubs.
 These are not race-specific wheels, but are durable and practical.
 The rims are 25mm wide, which should match up nicely to most race wheels on the market.
 Keeping your training and racing wheels the same width helps to minimize brake adjustments.

 Felt spec'd an ISM PS 1.0 saddle- another great choice that will work for many triathletes.
 The saddle's long rails give the rider a wide range of fore-aft adjustability.
 This is an important feature on a bike like the IA which does not have a built-in feature to change the seat tube angle.